25 Interesting Facts about Israel

 5. Following the fall of the Ottoman Empire, Britain took control of the region in 1917 and created the British Mandate of Palestine.

-6. Israel became an independent country in 1948 following a UN vote on the partition of Palestine and increasing pressure on the international community to recognise a Jewish state after the Nazi Holocaust.
+6. Israel became an independent country in 1948 following a UN vote on the partition of Palestine and increasing pressure on the international community to recognize a Jewish state after the Nazi Holocaust.

 The flag of Israel flying